 ✅ “Hey, did you get the tests passing on frobulator?”

-Sending Curt Messages
+Sending Terse Messages

 When you’re talking to someone face-to-face it’s often best to make your point simply and clarify afterwards with any necessary context.
 This is because in-person you can immediately tell if someone is confused and quickly clarify.
 In an asynchronous remote environment, however, you can’t easily tell when someone is confused and the unavoidable time delay of asynchronous communication makes it slow to clarify.